-Target Long-Term Expected Real

-Asset Class Allocation Rate of Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Equity 60.00%
+Equity

-Public Equity 50.00% 4.45%
+Public Equity 50.00% 5.90%

-Private Equity 10.00% 10.15%
+Private Equity 10.00% 11.73%

-Fixed Income 20.00%
+Fixed Income

-Core Bonds 10.00% 0.28%
+Core Fixed Income 10.00% 2.45%

-Specialty Credit/High Yield 10.00% 2.28%
+Specialty Credit 10.00% 3.65%

-40

-Cash 0.00% (0.91)%
+Cash 0.00% 1.39%

-Inflation Protected 20.00%
+Inflation Protected

-Real Estate 7.00% 3.67%
+Real Estate 7.00% 4.99%

-Real Return 13.00% 4.07%
+Real Return 13.00% 5.15%

-Expected Real Return 100.00% 4.28%

-Long Term Inflation Assumption 2.30%

-Expected Nominal Return for Portfolio 6.58%
+Total 100.00% 5.75%

-Discount rate - The discount rate used to measure the total OPEB liability was 5.70%.
-The discount rate determination used an expected rate of return of 6.25%, and a municipal bond rate of 3.69%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2022.
-However, the cost associated with the implicit employer subsidy was not included in the calculation of the KRS' actuarial determined contributions, and any cost associated with the implicit subsidy will not be paid out of the KRS' trusts.
+Discount rate - The discount rate used to measure the total OPEB liability (asset) was 5.93%.
+The single discount rates are based on the expected rate of return on OPEB plan investments of 6.50%, and a municipal bond rate of 3.86%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2023.
+Based on the stated assumptions and the projection of cash flows as of each fiscal year ending, each plan's fiduciary net position and future contributions were projected to be sufficient to finance the future benefit payments of the current plan members.
+Therefore, the long-term expected rate of return on insurance plan investments was applied to all periods of the projected benefit payments paid from the plan.
+However, the cost associated with the implicit employer subsidy was not included in the calculation of the plan's actuarial determined contributions, and any cost associated with the implicit subsidy will not be paid out of the plans trusts.
 Therefore, the municipal bond rate was applied to future expected benefit payments associated with the implicit subsidy.

-The following table presents the District's proportionate share of the collective net OPEB liability of the System, calculated using the discount rate of 5.70%, as well as what the District's proportionate share of the collective net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (4.70%) or 1-percentage-point higher (6.70%) than the current rate:
+The following table presents the District's proportionate share of the collective net OPEB liability (asset) of the System, calculated using the discount rate of 5.93%, as well as what the District's proportionate share of the collective net OPEB liability (asset) would be if it were calculated using a discount rate that is 1-percentage-point lower (4.93%) or 1-percentage-point higher (6.93%) than the current rate:

 1% Current 1%

 Decrease d iscount rate Increase

-• (4.70%) · (5.70%) (6.70%)
+(4.93%) (5.93%) (6.93%)

 District's proportionate share of the

-net OPEB liability \$ 2,778,000 \$ 2,078,209 \$ 1,500,000
+net OPEB liability (asset) \$ 294,898 \$ (157, 143) \$ (535,673)

-Sensitivity of the District's proportionate share of the collective net OPEB liability to changes in the healthcare cost trend rates: The following presents the District's proportionate share of the collective net OPEB liability, as well as what the District's proportionate share of the collective net OPEB liability would be if it were calculated using healthcare cost trend rates that were 1-percentage-point lower or 1-percentage-point higher than the current healthcare cost trend rates:
+Sensitivity of the District's proportionate share of the collective net OPEB liability (asset) to changes in the healthcare cost trend rates - The following presents the District's proportionate share of the collective net OPEB liability (asset), as well as what the District's proportionate share of the collective net OPEB liability (asset) would be if it were calculated using healthcare cost trend rates that were 1-percentage-point lower or 1-percentage-point higher than the current healthcare cost trend rates:

 1% Current 1%

 Decrease trend rate Increase

 District's proportionate share of the

-net OPEB liability \$ 1,545,000 \$ 2,078,209 \$ 2,718,000
+net OPEB liability (asset) \$ (503,672) \$ (157,143) \$ 268,534